Who is a Good Fit for the Clinical Informatics Fellowship?

 The Clinical Informatics Fellowship (CIF) is a two-year program designed to train US Board Certified physicians.
 The program is designed to train physicians who are seeking in-depth expertise in clinical informatics and leadership experience.
 Students will have completed training in a primary specialty prior to enrolling into CIF and will be board-eligible or certified.

 For physicians, the CIF program will meet the educational criteria necessary for Board Certification in Clinical Informatics through the American Board of Preventive Medicine.
-Beginning in Summer 2018, all applicants for certification in Clinical Informatics will have to successfully complete a minimum of 24 months in an ACGME-accredited Clinical Informatics fellowship program.

 The blend of business and clinical informatics emphasis in the program uniquely prepares physicians looking to acquire the skills and experience to serve in new or additional clinical and/or administrative leadership roles, such as Chief Medical Information Officer, Chief Health Information Officer, or Chief Information Officer.